-When submitting a claim, ask the receiver to acknowledge receipt of your claim and advise if any further information is needed.
+When you submit your claim, ask the receiver to acknowledge receipt of your claim and if they require any further information.

 If the receiver rejects your claim after you have taken the above steps, seek legal advice.
 If you have a query about the timing of the payment, discuss this with the receiver.

-If a receiver pays you any employee entitlements, they must provide you with a PAYG Payment Summary recording the entitlements paid and any income tax deducted.
-Contact the receiver to find out if they are going to prepare your PAYG Payment Summary for entitlements paid by the company prior to their appointment and, if so, what period it will cover.
+If a receiver pays you any employee entitlements, they must provide you with a PAYG payment summary recording the entitlements paid and any income tax deducted.
+Contact the receiver to find out if they are going to prepare your PAYG payment summary for entitlements paid by the company before their appointment and, if so, what period it will cover.
 The receiver is not obliged to prepare this.

-If you can’t obtain a PAYG Payment Summary for any period, contact the Australian Taxation Office on 13 28 61 to find out how to meet your obligations.
+If you cannot obtain a PAYG payment summary for any period, contact the ATO to find out how to meet your obligations.

-A receiver must prepare a Separation Certificate for any employee whose employment is terminated during the receivership.
-They are not obliged to prepare one for terminations that occurred prior to the receivership.
+A receiver must prepare a separation certificate for any employee whose employment is terminated during the receivership.
+They are not obliged to prepare one for terminations that occurred before the receivership.

-Contact Centrelink on 13 10 21 to find out what you should do if you can’t obtain a Separation Certificate.
+Contact Centrelink to find out what you should do if you cannot obtain a separation certificate.